 We have one adult female red panda, called Kitty and one adult male called Kevyn.
-In early July 2018 Kitty gave birth to two kits.
-The pair will spend most of their time in the den until they are around 4 months old.

 Our red pandas can be found in the walk round area across from the Visitor Centre and next to the wolverine enclosure.

 The main threat to the red panda is habitat loss for timber extraction and agriculture.
 Although they are protected in all the countries where they are found with the exception of Myanmar, they are still hunted illegally for their fur and in particular their long bushy tail which is highly prized as a good luck charm for Chinese newlyweds.

 In China, this species occurs within many of the reserves that were established to protect the giant panda and an international breeding programme exists, with more than 230 participating zoos worldwide.

 Red pandas (Ailurus fulgens) share similarities with both the bear and racoon family, and the classification of the red panda has caused much continued controversy since it was first described in 1825.
 Today it is placed in its own separate family.

 Red pandas are native to the Himalayas in Nepal, Bhutan, India, Myanmar and southern China.
 The name "panda" comes from the Nepalese word "nigalya panya", literally meaning "bamboo eater".

 The red panda has a rich reddish brown coat on its back and black on their legs; their coat provides effective camouflage within the trees where branches are often covered in a reddish-brown moss.
 Their rounded face is mainly white with reddish brown tear like marks running from the corner of each eye to their mouth.
 The long bushy tail is marked with 12 alternating red and fawn coloured rings.
 Their thick fur coat protects them from the cold and their short, bear-like feet have thick soles which provide good insulation against snow or ice.